-For some courses (i.e. FNCE 613, and MGEC 611), waiving by credentials is not an option.
+For some courses (i.e. MGEC 6110), waiving by credentials is not an option.
 In that case, you should sit for the exam.

 When will we hear back regarding waiver by credential decisions?

-For credentials submitted by Monday, June 11, results will be returned during the week of June 18-22.
-For credentials submitted by Monday, July 9, results will be returned during the week of July 23-27.
+For credentials submitted by Tuesday, June 21, results will be returned Wednesday, July 6.
+For credentials submitted by Monday, July 18, results will be returned Friday, July 29.